Ergodic and foliated kernel-differentiation method for linear responses of random systems: Deriving the kernel-differentiation linear response formula

-For the perturbation of physical measures, the kernel-differentiation formula for $\delta h$ can further take the form of long-time average on an orbit.
-This reduces the magnitude of the integrand so the convergence is faster.
-Here we can apply the ergodic theorem, forget details of initial distribution, and sample $h$ by points from one long orbit.
-Note that this subsection requires that the dynamics is time-homogeneous ($f$ and $p$ are the same for each step) to invoke ergodic theorems.
+For the perturbation of physical measures, the kernel-differentiation formula for $\delta h$ can take the form of a long-time average on an orbit.
+This reduces the magnitude of the integrand, so the convergence is faster.
+Note that this subsection and the next require that the dynamics is time-homogeneous ($f$ and $p$ are the same for each step) for the existence of physical measures and for invoking the ergodic theorem.

-\begin{lemma}[kernel-differentiation formula for physical measures] Under \cref{ass:basic,ass:hdh},
+\begin{lemma}[kernel-differentiation formula for physical measures] Under \Cref{ass:basic,ass:hdh},

 \end{lemma}